metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 Cleveland cannot be a pass-first team, end of story.
 At least not until Watson returns.

 Nobody on Cleveland's defense is impressing.
-Cornerbacks are getting beat in man coverage, nobody on the defensive line can mount any pressure, linebackers are useless...
+Cornerbacks are losing in man coverage, nobody on the defensive line can mount any pressure, linebackers are useless...

+Deatrich Wise impressing me lately, making an impact on a number of plays.

 ***